karwler/VertiRead/README.md

 Settings files are being saved in "~/Library/Application Support/VertiRead".

 ##Changing the default settings
-Most defaults and constants are set in the "src/prog/defaults.h" file.
+Most defaults and constants are defined in the "src/prog/defaults.h" file.
 Just look around and see what you can find.

 There are two sets of default controller key bindings.
-One is for X-Box controllers and the other one is made for the PS2 controller I've been using to test the program.
+One is for X-Box controllers and the other one is made for the other controller I've been using to test the program.
 By default the latter is enabled.
-In order to change to the X-Box controller defaults, uncomment the line "//#define USE_XCONTROLLER_DEFAULTS".
+In order to change to the X-Box controller defaults, uncomment the line "//#define USE_XGAMEPAD_DEFAULTS" or give the compiler a define with this name.

 ##To do list
 - clean up browser.cpp and program.cpp